andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Features

-- Default to int for config file (no env var set)
-- QueryParamExtractor no error.
-QueryParamExtractorRequired error.
 - CI `make all` works: ENV_VARS etc.
-- Variable callback url so UI can get the callback (query param to /login?callback=...)
 - User last login
   - Have `getOrCreateUser` be a db backend call so it knows to update last_login if User already exists.
 - **User logout: quick attempt ran into issue where session would just get re-created on next api request